 - Collect participant saliva sample for subsequent genetic analysis

 - Complete required training, hospital orientation and necessary documentation as needed.

-- Attend weekly staff meetings every Friday from 11AM – 1PM and a monthly intern skills training (dates + time TBD)
+- Attend weekly staff meetings every Friday from 11AM – 1PM and a monthly intern skills training

 - Help out with any other tasks around the project

 **Please note that we are unable to write recommendation letters unless you have fully participated in the program for the required time commitment as outlined above**

 - Able to commit to 6+ hours a week for a period of 6+ months (this is non-negotiable)

 - Ability to fully participate in the program within the first two weeks following acceptance (By January 20th, 2017)